-How to Switch to Sender.net in 8 easy steps
+How to Migrate to Sender.net in 8 easy steps

 Feeling ready to move on to Sender.net but feeling anxious about the whole process?

 Don’t you worry, we know how potentially difficult it can be – that’s why we got you covered.
-Here are the points you should definitely think through to be ready for the switch:
+Here are the points you should definitely think through to be ready for the migration:

 Export your subscriber lists (obviously).